kami-soft/ProtoBufGenerator/README.md

 - cross-platform(???) realization

 Limitations:
-- nested routines are not supported.
+~~- nested routines are not supported.
 You can`t use something like
   ```protobuf
     message SampleLevel1 {
       required int32 Foo = 1;
       message SampleLevel2 {
       ...
    ```
+~~
+now nested routines are supported

 - no comments in the middle of declaration:
   ```protobuf
   // this is correct